alefesouza/alefe-ultimate-programmer/README.md

 > "Destroy it, then rebuild it!!" - The same, with the meaning of no change for code refactoring.

-> "I will end this entire malignant system of evil!" - "I will end this entire malignant operation system of evil!"
+> "I will end this entire malignant system of evil!" - "I will end this entire malignant operational system of evil!"

 #### Masked Man - Encrypted Man